DeluxeViper/BookStoreApplication/README.md

 # BookStoreApplication
-A bookstore application with a Backend built with Java and a Frontend build with Angular
+A bookstore application with a Backend built with Java and a Frontend build with Angular.